qi-yu/qi-yu.github.io/projects.md

     image:
       src: /assets/img/projects/webapp.png
       alt: Rhetorical Framing Explorator
-    description: Earlier NLP studies on framing in journalistic texts tend to oversimplify framing as a mere matter of topic coverage.
+    description: Earlier NLP studies on framing in journalistic texts often oversimplify framing as a mere matter of topic coverage.
 However, framing is not about <i>what is said</i>, but <i>how things are said</i>.
 For instance, as readers we sense that these two sentences convey very different attitudes&#58; "The ruling parties do not understand what family means for the refugees" vs. "The ruling parties do not <u>even</u> understand what family means for the refugees". <br><br>However, such nuanced language usage is heavily understudied in NLP.
 This is partially due to the reason that NLP studies increasingly use black-box models (e.g., LLMs) that do not allow a drilling down into the effects of linguistically meaningful components.
 I am developing a web App which facilitates the exploration of such subtle linguistic aspects of framing.
     resources:
       - name: (under develop)
         code: https://github.com/qi-yu/rhetorical-framing-explorator